andrewgdotcom/spelling/spelling-rules.md

 ### 2C1: NG

-#### 2C1a: nc, ng, nk, nq → ńc, ńg, ńk, ńq when n is modifÿed AND the follóing consonant is àlways pronounsed.
+#### 2C1a: nc, ng, nk, nq → ńc, ńg, ńk, ńq when n is modifÿed AND the folloing consonant is àlways pronounsed.

     sińcronïze, ańger, ańkle, trańquil